 Roberts is influenced by the heralded beauty of classical sculpture, crafting busts in black and blue.
 These figures are meant to be gazed upon, stuck on stands with missing limbs and broken arms.
 There is a sense of immobility in their beauty, as though they were stuck in distress, unable to escape their own circumstances and minds.

 These characters are coming apart before our eyes.
 Dark, glossy oil paints are at times disrupted by creamy pastels to sew together broken faces.
 In one painting, a young boy clutches behind his sister, a fierce protector, drawing on the responsibility of Black children, especially Black girls, forced to grow up too soon.
 In another, a group of men bares their bravest faces, masculine and snarling, as their faces distort and reveal a more sincere reality.

 Roberts’s images are oceanic in color and in depth.
-His chiaroscuro spotlights figures glowing before vast, rich, and infinite black backdrops.
+His chiaroscuro shows figures glowing before vast, rich, and infinite black backdrops.
 Many of the images feel like purgatory: inescapable, unsettling, and divine.

 He uses cultural iconography — like du-rags, satin sleep bonnets, and dreadlocks — to contextualize his subjects despite their ambiguous backdrops, and uses recognizable art historical references to define his distinct artistic style.